Jaws (novel): Publication history

 Benchley said that neither he nor anyone else involved in Jaws conception initially realized the book's potential.
 Tom Congdon, however, sensed that the novel had prospects and had it sent to the Book of the Month Club and paperback original houses.
 The Book of the Month Club made it an "A" book, qualifying it for its main selection.
 Reader's Digest Condensed Books also selected it (removing the adult themes and language).
 The publication date was moved back to allow a carefully orchestrated release.
 It was released first in hardcover in February 1974, then in the book clubs, followed by a national campaign for the paperback release.
 Bantam bought the paperback rights for $575,000, which Benchley points out was "then an enormous sum of money".
 After Bantam's rights expired years later, they reverted to Benchley, who subsequently sold the rights to Random House, who has since published all the reprints of Jaws.

 Upon the book's release, Jaws became a great success.
 According to John Baxter's biography of Steven Spielberg, the novel's first entry on California's best-seller list was caused by Spielberg and producers Richard D. Zanuck and David Brown, who were on pre-production for the Jaws film, buying a hundred copies of the novel each, most of which were sent to "opinion-makers and members of the chattering class".
 Jaws was the state's most successful book by 7 p.m. on the first day.
 However, sales were good nationwide without engineering.
-The hardcover stayed on The New York Times bestseller list for 44 weeks – peaking at number two behind Watership Down – selling a total of 125,000 copies.
+The hardcover edition stayed on The New York Times bestseller list for 44 weeks – peaking at number two behind Watership Down – selling a total of 125,000 copies.
 The paperback version was even more successful, topping book charts worldwide, and by the time the film adaptation debuted in June, 1975, the novel had sold 5.5 million copies domestically, a number that eventually reached 9.5 million copies.
 Worldwide sales are estimated at 20 million copies.
 The success inspired ABC to invite Benchley for an episode of The American Sportsman, where the writer swam with sharks in Australia, in what would be the first of many nature-related television programs Benchley would take part in.

 Audio adaptations

 A 6-part abridged adaptation read by John Guerrasio was broadcast on BBC Radio 7 in 2008.
-A 10-part abridged adaptation read by Henry Goodman was broadcast on BBC Radio 4 in 2018 as part of its Book at Bedtime program.
+In 2018, an abridged adaptation in 10 parts and read by Henry Goodman was broadcast on BBC Radio 4 as part of its Book at Bedtime program.

 An unabridged audio adaptation read by Erik Steele was released by Blackstone Audio in both CD and downloadable format in 2009.
 A French translation, Les Dents de la Mer, read by Pascal Casanova was released exclusively by Audible Studios in downloadable format in 2018.